Art with an Emphasis in Illustration (BFA)

 - FRSH 1200: First Year Seminar

-- 6 credit hours from courses designated ‘Roots of Cultures’ (ARHS 2200 or ARHS 2210 can fulfill GCP and major requirements simultaneously.)
+- 6 credit hours from courses designated ‘Roots of Cultures’ (ARHS 2200 or ARHS 2210 will fulfill GCP and major requirements simultaneously)

 - 3 credit hours from courses designated ‘Social Systems & Human Behavior’